FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 class: center, middle

 .large[
-   How and where do we use these things?
+   So how and where do we use these actions and filters?
 ]

 ---